-We assessed the design and evaluated the operating effectiveness of the key controls over the Group's ECL on non-impaired credit exposures computation processes with a focus on:
+Refer to Notes 2(d)(vi), 3(i), 12, 21(b), 25, We assessed the design and evaluated the operating effectiveness of the key controls over the Group's ECL on non-impaired credit exposures computation processes with a focus on:

-- the completeness and accuracy of data inputs into the ECL calculation system; - the validation of models: - the selection and implementation of economic scenarios and probabilities, with the consideration of the COVID-19 impact; - the staging of credit exposures based on the Group's SICR criteria; and - the governance over post model adjustments.
+- the completeness and accuracy of the data inputs into the ECL calculation system; - the validation of models: - the selection and implementation of economic scenarios and probabilities; - the staging of credit exposures based on the Group's SICR criteria and early warning indicators; and - the governance over post model adjustments, including the effect of the acquired Citibank consumer banking businesses.

-We involved our internal modelling specialists to assist us in performing the following procedures on a sampling basis:
+We involved our internal modelling specialists to assist us in performing the economic scenarios used, and the the following procedures on a sampling basis:

-- independently reviewed the model validation results; - assessed the reasonableness of the probabilities of default (PD), loss given default (LGD) and exposure at default (EAD) models by performing sensitivity analyses, benchmarking or back-testing; - checked the reasonableness of the PD, LGD and EAD used in the computations to derive the ECL amount; and - reviewed the Group's assessment of its SICR criteria.
+- independently reviewed the appropriateness of ECL model methodologies; - assessed the reasonableness of the probabilities of default (PD), loss given default (LGD) and exposure at default (EAD) models by performing sensitivity analyses, benchmarking or back-testing; and - reviewed the Group's assessment of its SICR criteria.